orourkedd/effects-as-data/README.md

 # Effects-as-data

-Effects-as-data is micro abstraction layer that makes writing, **testing**, and monitoring Javascript side-effects easy.
+Effects-as-data is a micro abstraction layer for Javascript that makes writing, **testing**, and monitoring side-effects easy.

 * Using effects-as-data can reduce the time you spend testing by 2-3 times (maybe more depending on who you ask).
-* Effects-as-data outputs a command log allowing you to see every side-effect (HTTP, Disk IO, etc), its latency, and its result giving you detailed insight into your code while it runs in development and production.
+* Effects-as-data outputs a `command` log allowing you to see every side-effect (HTTP, Disk IO, etc), its latency, and its result giving you detailed insight into your code while it runs in development and production.
 * Effects-as-data is <1kb minified+gzipped.
-* Effects-as-data adds *almost* no performance overhead (see `npm run perf`).
+* Effects-as-data has *almost* no performance overhead (see `npm run perf`).

 ## Effects-as-data by example

 ### Getting Started (from scratch)

 #### First, create a command creator.
-This function creates a plain JSON object `command` that effects-as-data will pass to a handler function that will do the actual HTTP request.
+This function creates a plain JSON `command` object that effects-as-data will pass to a handler function which will perform the actual HTTP request.
 The `type` field on the command matches the name of the handler to which it will be passed.
 ```js
 function httpGetCommand(url) {
   return {